Getting started with gratia

 draw(m)

-This is intended as reasonable overview of the estimated model, but it offers limited option to modify the resulting plot.
+The resulting plot is intended as reasonable overview of the estimated model, but it offers limited option to modify the resulting plot.
 If you want full control, you can obtain the data used to create the plot above with smooth_estimates()

 sm <- smooth_estimates(m)